Animations, Transitions, and Transforms

 Tweening functions

 Animations and transitions can optionally take a tweening function, which specifies how the animated value progresses during the animation cycle.
-Here, we deviate from the CSS specs where they are instead called animation-timing-functions.
+Here, we deviate from the CSS specs where they are instead called animation-timing-function

 See the animation and transition documentation above for usage examples there.
 Each tweening function provides a specific mapping between normalized time and used interpolation value, which can be seen in the following plot.